Other stuff

 GAP.call_with_catchFunction

-Return a tuple (ok, val) where ok is either true, meaning that calling the function juliafunc with arguments returns the value val, or false, meaning that the function call runs into an error; in the latter case, val is set to the string of the error message.
+Return a tuple (ok, val) where ok is either true, meaning that calling func with arguments args (and optionally with keyword arguments given by the keys and values of kwargs) returns the value val, or false, meaning that the function call runs into an error; in the latter case, val is set to the string of the error message.

 Examples